mpytel/BeautifulImperfection/strategicHarmony.md

 Harmony is the central mechanic that determines progress in the game.
 It's calculated as a score from 0-100% based on several key factors:

-### Balance Factor (40% weight)
+### Diversity Factor (75% weight)
-- Measures how well distributed the love/logic ratios are across elements
+- Measures how well your structure balances elements with different love/logic ratios
-- Perfect balance is achieved when the average love/logic ratio is 0.5
+- Ideal distribution: ~40% love-dominant elements (>60% love), ~40% logic-dominant elements (<40% love), and ~20% balanced elements
-- The score decreases as the average moves toward either extreme (0 or 1)
+- Having both love and logic represented is essential - missing either type severely reduces harmony
-- Visual indicator: Green elements indicate balance, orange shows more love, blue shows more logic
+- Visual indicator: Orange elements indicate love-dominant, blue shows logic-dominant, green shows balanced

-### Connection Factor (30% weight)
+### Connection Factor (15% weight)
 - Evaluates how well elements are connected to each other
 - Optimal connection ratio is around 0.6 (not too sparse, not too dense)
 - Too few or too many connections reduce harmony
 - Purple lines indicate connections between elements

-### Evolution Factor (30% weight)
+### Evolution Factor (10% weight)
 - Assesses how balanced the evolution levels are across elements
 - Highest when the average evolution level is around 2.5
 - Large variations in evolution levels between elements create disharmony